-The uptake of KiwiSaver far exceeded initial projections from when it started in 2007 and has grown from 716,000 members in 2008 to over 2.8 million members in 2018 who have close to $50 billion saved in the scheme.
+The uptake of KiwiSaver far exceeded initial projections from when it started in 2007 and has grown from 716,000 members in 2008 to over 2.8 million members in 2019 who have over $50 billion saved in the scheme.
+Read the latest industry statistics

 KiwiSaver has changed since it started in 2007.
 The Member Tax Credit was reduced from NZ$1,042.86 to NZ$523.41 in 2011 and in May 2015, the NZ$1,000 kickstart for new KiwiSavers was removed.
 See our brief history of KiwiSaver

-In July this year, the Government proposed additional changes to address some of industry, the Commission for Financial Capability (CFFC)
+Earlier in the year, the Government agreed changes to address some of industry, the Commission for Financial Capability (CFFC)

 and consumer concerns.
 These included opening KiwiSaver up to the over 65s, adding a 6% and 10% employee contribution rate and restricting the newly termed ‘Savings Suspension’ (Contribution Holiday) from five years to one.